shmcminn/au-datajour-fall26/finalproject.md

 # Final project details

+**Due Dec.
+10 at 5 p.m.**

 You must complete a final project for this class, either in pairs or -- upon request -- individually.
 The project has two components:

-A reported story *pitch* based substantially on a dataset, with at least two data visualizations, due Thu, Dec 11, 2025 5 p.m.
+A reported story *pitch* based substantially on a dataset, with at least two data visualizations.

 The story should answer an interesting question using data.
 The data component of the story must be substantial, and you need to dig into the dataset.
 If you just read toplines off a website without actually finding and downloading or creating a dataset, that is insufficient.